NassyKova/no_geography/README.md

 # Anastasia Dyakova T2a

 > ## R1	Identification of the problem you are trying to solve by building this particular app.
+A friend of mine is running a travel group on MeetUp, they run it by themselves.
+We were discussing the possibilities of growing the business.
+One of the idea was about combinging different small groups similar to what my friend made.
+Having all the groups in one place will be benefecial for the group owners - client base will be increasing
 > ## R2	Why is it a problem that needs solving?

 > ## R3	Why have you chosen this database system.
 What are the drawbacks compared to others?
+For this project we use PostgreSQL database.
+Postgres is a very well documented database system, it's open sourced and free.
+It works well with external databases and runs on different platforms.
+Nested databases transactions let the database be more adaptable.
+Creating and dropping the tables is very simpl to use.

+Drawback for postgres would be
+Horisontal scaling can get complicated, requires additional solutions to make it easily useble.
+Not the best solution for large scale applications, it might work noticably slow.
+According to database structure, we can't have nore fields than already had been defined in the database.
+To cxhange that, we need to go thought the code and implement the change in every place that has a connection.
+Opensource also comes with no warranty and no liability

-> ## R4	Identify and discuss the key functionalities and benefits of an ORM
+> ## R4	Identify and discuss the key functionalities and benefits of an ORM Object-relational mapping connects the code and the database.
 > ## R5	Document all endpoints for your API
 ### Authoisational routes
 - __@auth.route("/register", methods=["POST"])__